Elderjs/docs/elderguide.com/elderjs.md

 ## Elder.js Community Discord

 Getting started with Elder.js and want to connect with other users?
-Join us over at the [Elder.js discord](https://discord.gg/6eP8f8df4y).
+Join us over at the [Elder.js channel](https://discord.gg/rxc2yh5Pxa) within the official Svelte discord.

 ## Routes